Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Create a service-linked role for Amazon EC2 that allows the EC2 instances to interact directly with Amazon S3, and attach an IAM policy to the role that allows the EC2 instances full access to the S3 bucket.
 - [ ] Create a NAT gateway in the VPC, and modify the VPC route table to route all traffic destined for Amazon S3 through the NAT gateway.

 ### A company is managing multiple AWS accounts in AWS Organizations.
 The company is reviewing internal security of its AWS environment.
-The company’s security administrator has their own AWS account and wants to review the VPC configuration of developer AWS accounts.
+The company's security administrator has their own AWS account and wants to review the VPC configuration of developer AWS accounts.
 Which solution will meet these requirements in the MOST secure manner?

 - [ ] Create an IAM policy in each developer account that has read-only access related to VPC resources Assign the policy to an IAM user.
 Share the user credentials with the security administrator.
 - [ ] Create an IAM policy in each developer account that has administrator access to all Amazon EC2 actions, including VPC actions.
 Assign the policy to an IAM user.
 Share the user credentials with the security administrator.